 Dog strollers are great for a lot of different types of dogs:

-- Old dogs may enjoy getting out for fresh air and new sights, even if they can’t keep up on runs and walks the way they used to.
+Old dogs will enjoy getting out for fresh air and new sights, even if they can’t keep up on runs and walks the way they used to.
+While some light exercise is still recommended for older dogs, they may be unable to walk their favorite 5 mile stretch on the beach any longer.
 Dog strollers let senior dogs still enjoy nature without tiring themselves out.

-- Injured or disabled dogs may also have a hard time keeping up on outings.
-It’s undeniable that getting out of the house is still good for these dogs – all dogs love enjoying the sights and smells of nature!
+Injured or disabled dogs may also have a hard time keeping up on outings.
+Whether your dog is sick and lacking energy, physically unable to move much, or recovering from a surgery or illness, it’s undeniable that getting out of the house is still good for these dogs – all dogs love enjoying the sights and smells of nature!

-- Sick dogs or unvaccinated puppies, depending on their health, may also benefit from getting out in a safe, controlled way.
-Unvaccinated puppies shouldn’t be on the ground, but will benefit massively from the socialization that comes from stroller walks!
-Sick dogs – as long as they’re fit enough to go out and won’t make others sick – also benefit from stroller rides.
+Sick dogs or unvaccinated puppies, depending on their health, may also benefit from getting out in a safe, controlled way.
+Unvaccinated puppies shouldn’t be on the ground in areas where they’re likely to come in contact with diseases like distemper and parvo, but will benefit massively from the socialization that comes from stroller walks!
+Sick dogs – as long as they’re fit enough to go out and won’t make others sick – may also benefit from stroller rides.